np422/Op5util/Readme.md

     op5util [global options] downtime [command options] host

 COMMAND OPTIONS
-    -c, --comment=arg - Comment on reason for downtime downtime (default: Temporary downtime due to system administration) -t, --time=arg    - Time period for downtime, in number of hours (default: 2)
+    -c, --comment=arg - Comment on reason for downtime downtime (default: Temporary downtime due to system administration)
+    -t, --time=arg    - Time period for downtime, in number of hours (default: 2)
 ```

 ## Roadmap, TODO

-A lot remains, the roadmap ahead contains more automated pre-release tests, more documentation and including some more functions, but the current version of op5util is already useful to me in my day-time job, perhaps it also could be useful to other Op5 administrators?
+A lot remains, the roadmap ahead contains more automated pre-release tests, more documentation and
+adding some more functions, but the current version of op5util is already useful to me in my
+day-time job, perhaps it also could be useful to other Op5 administrators?

 Please, give my repo a github star or drop me line if you find this utility useful.
+Feel
-Feel free to leave a bug-reports or feature requests as an issue in this repo.
+free to leave a bug-reports or feature requests as an issue in this repo.

 /Niklas